Hi, Hey, Kia Ora,

 Up until recently our life probably looked a lot like yours, because let’s face it, most of us live a slightly different version of the same life.
 Rob had often dreamed about selling up and cruising the world, but with kids in school and businesses to run, it seemed like a dream for the far-off-distant-future.

 Then, in 2015, Cyclone Pam ripped through Vanuatu.
-Our 18 year old daughter, Courtney, was volunteering on Pentecost at the time and we knew from the news reports that her village had been destroyed.
-However, for 8 days we were unable to make contact and we had no idea if she was safe.
+Our 18 year old daughter, Courtney, was volunteering on Pentecost at the time.
+We knew from news reports that her village had been destroyed, but for 8 days, we were unable to make direct contact.
+We had no idea if she was safe and all we could do was wait.
 Rob was on a catamaran in the middle of the Great Australian Bite and I was home in New Zealand trying to stay calm.
 As you can imagine, it was a really long week!

-When Courtney was finally able to make contact, I dropped everything and headed over to help with the clean-up.
+When Courtney finally made contact, I dropped everything and headed over to help with the clean-up.
 I had volunteered in developing countries before, and I had also been involved in crisis management, so it wasn’t a completely random decision.
 However, it was my first time to visit Vanuatu, and to be fair, it was my first time seeing such urgent need on such a massive scale.

-Over the next 2 weeks, we got stuck in providing all sorts of emergency relief and while working amongst the cyclone-hit communities, I felt an overwhelming call to ‘sit and stay’.
+Over the next 2 weeks, we got stuck in providing all sorts of emergency relief.
+It was while working amongst the cyclone-hit communities, that I felt an overwhelming call to ‘sit and stay’.
 Its a hard feeling to describe, but in a single moment I knew that our involvement with Vanuatu wasn’t going to be a one-time thing.
 I knew we would be involved for the long term.

 So after many months of searching, we finally took ownership of our Freebird 50 Catamaran on March 9, 2018.
 Her name at the hand-over was Koncerto, but given that neither Rob nor I are particularly musical we wanted to re-name her something more relevant.
 We discussed boat names for months before we settled on Hapai.